 London College of Communication

-The course encourages you to generate visual ideas and teaches you the techniques to put them into practice.
+BA (Hons) Photography encourages you to generate visual ideas and teaches you the techniques to put them into practice.
 In a developing image market, transferable skills such as these are recognised as essential career tools for photographers.

 The course is delivered by a team of practising photographers, artists, curators and writers, supplemented by visiting tutors and speakers from the photography, arts and media industries.
 Graduates have been successful as photographers or artists, particularly in cross-over areas of fine art, documentary, fashion, editorial and advertising photography.